robinovitch61/hotstuff/README.md

 - [ ] Make node active when editing in table [4]
 - [ ] Escape while editing cell exits and resets default val [4]
 - [ ] Enter while editing cell exits same as tab [4]
-- [ ] Ability to add text blobs on canvas - would be cool [3]
-  - [ ] Gives you a place to annotate e.g. "natural convection"
-- [ ] Decide to allow or not non-zero power generation for boundary nodes.
-Confirm it shouldn't matter.
-[3]
+- [ ] File export/import (falsdat doesn't have this) [4]
-- [ ] Add info to canvas: [3]
+- [ ] Add info to canvas: [4]
-  - Power gen for each node
+  - Power gen for each node (number in middle)
-  - Resistance between nodes?
+  - Resistance between nodes (thickness changes with resistance)
-  - Heat transfer between nodes?
-- [ ] Make errors more visible than just in console [3]
+- [ ] Make errors more visible than just in console, or just not possible to run if invalid anything [4]
-- [ ] Ability to swap source/target in connection table (depends on keeping unidirectional or not) [3]
-- [ ] Copy/paste all selected [3]
+- [ ] Copy/paste all selected with suffix to avoid nodes being named the same thing [4]
-- [ ] Horizontal/vertical snap functionality for creating grid [2]
+- [ ] Horizontal/vertical snap functionality for creating grid [1]
-- [ ] Orders of magnitude on convection coefficients [2]
-  - [ ] If you don't have test data to back it up, you start with order of magnitude
-- [ ] File export/import (falsdat doesn't have this) [2]
 - [x] Reset all stored state button (with confirmation) - not important if not the tutorial [1]